Organised Bonfires and Fireworks Displays

-Merseyside Fire & Rescue Service are actively trying to reduce the number of bonfires across all Boroughs of our County.
-Last year we attended 473 bonfire related incidents.
-This is a reduction of 30% compared with the previous year.
+Merseyside Fire and Rescue Service is actively trying to reduce the number of deliberately started small fires such as rubbish and bonfires across our county.
+Last year, we attended 392 deliberately started small fires over the bonfire period.
+This was a reduction of 32% compared with 2016.

-In a concerted effort to reducing the costs and risks associated with this time of year the Fire & Rescue Service are working with Merseyside Police and would like to advise that the safest events are the organised bonfire and fireworks display in and around your area.
-Contact your local council website or visit:www.merseyside.police.uk/autumnfun
+In an effort to reduce the costs and risks associated with this time of year, Merseyside Fire & Rescue Service is working with Merseyside Police and partner agencies and would like to advise that the safest events are organised bonfire and fireworks displays in and around your area.
+Visit your local council's website or social media pages to find out what is happening in your area.

 Bonfire Safety Tips